 Bui Vien Street is located in Pham Ngu Lao backpacker area where there are many services on a budget.
-The street is full of hotels, bars, pubs, lounges, restaurants, food stalls, coffee shops, drink stalls, laundromats, barber shops, hair salons, massage and spas, souvenir shops, fashion shops, convenience stores, etc. If you do not stay in this area, do not miss coming there to see how it is hustle and bustle, have some foods, enjoy some beers, make friends from around the world.
+The street is full of hotels, bars, pubs, lounges, restaurants, food stalls, coffee shops, drink stalls, laundromats, barber shops, hair salons, massage and spas, souvenir shops, fashion shops, convenience stores, etc. If you do not stay in this area, do not miss coming there to see how it is hustle and bustle, have some food, enjoy some beers, make friends from around the world.
 Prices are written on paper boards or menus in front of the restaurants, food stalls, food trucks, bars, pubs and drink stalls.
 Many eateries and bars have waiters and waitresses standing in front of the properties and welcoming customers.
-The street turns into a pedestrian zones and it is more crowded in the evening of weekends.
+The street turns into pedestrian zones and it is more crowded on the evening of weekends.

 Drink local beers on the pavement